Magick of the Coven

 He’ll kill me without thought.

 Jocelyn felt Raith’s energy invade the small room once again.
 He was being so helpful that she felt guilty for harboring all her fears and doubts when it came to Daemon.
-Raith fully expected her to heal Daemon.
-As did her High Priestess, Freja.
-In fact, healing Daemon wasn’t just expected of her—it was her mission.
+Raith fully expected her to heal his ex-commander and longtime friend, as did her High Priestess, Freja.
+In fact, healing Daemon wasn’t just asked of her—it was expected of her.
+Healing Daemon was her mission.

 And she’d never been given a mission before.
-Missions were normally relegated to Cairenn, Bridged, Nyx…
+Missions were normally relegated to Cairenn, Brighid, Nyx…

 Jocelyn?
 Laughable.

-She didn’t doubt she could remove the hex Merlin had inflicted on Daemon.
+It wasn’t that she doubted she could remove the hex Merlin had inflicted on Daemon.
 There wasn’t an if to this situation, only a when.
-She was as protected as she could be while working against Merlin’s black magic.
+She was as protected as she could be while working against Merlin’s black magick.
 She absolutely had the power.
 The training.
-She didn’t have one doubt about her ability to remove the hex… It was her fear that kept Damon bedridden.
+She didn’t have one doubt about her ability to remove the hex… It was her fear that kept Daemon bedridden.
 She was afraid to release him from the curse that kept him in a coma.

 She took another moment to calm her racing heart and did her best to extinguish her fear as Raith set up the white candles in the corner of the room.
 Fear was doubt’s insatiable cousin.
 Like doubt, fear fed upon itself until it rendered a witch useless.
 So she replaced the thought that fear had placed in her mind with a more positive outlook.

-When he wakes up I will simply subdue him with magick until I am able to call upon Leviathan, Raith, or Freja..
+When he wakes up I will simply subdue him with magick until I am able to call upon Leviathan, Raith, or Freja.
+Then they can deal with him.

 Raith left the room again.
 Probably to get a lighter.